AndrewFarley/serverless-cloudwatch-rds-custom-metrics/README.md

 * Make sure to have NodeJS installed and run ```npm install``` in this folder to grab the bluebird and mysql packages

-* Edit the file ```serverless.yml``` and put your region (in the provider section) and fill out the security group and subnet ids of your VPC in which your RDS server lives in that region.  **NOTE:** There is a bug in serverless 1.2 or less which gives errors about _CreateNetworkInterface_ when your first deploy has a function in a custom VPC.
-You may need to comment the entire VPC block out at first to get it to deploy at least once successfully, and then uncomment it and re-deploy.
-Please see [merge](https://github.com/serverless/serverless/pull/2743) and [bug](https://github.com/serverless/serverless/issues/2780) and [bug](https://github.com/serverless/serverless/issues/2683).
+* Edit the file ```serverless.yml``` and put your region (in the provider section) and fill out the security group and subnet ids of your VPC in which your RDS server lives in that region.

 ![Serverless.yml VPC Configuration](screenshots/serverless-yml-vpc-configuration.png)